frutti93/nix-podman-stacks/README.md

 ![preview](./screenshots/homepage.png)

 The goal is to easily deploy various self-hosted projects, including a reverse proxy, dashboard and monitoring setup.
+Under the hood rootless Podman (Quadlets) will be used to run the containers.
+It works on most Linux distros including Ubuntu, Arch, Mint, Fedora & more and is not limited to NixOS.

 The projects also contains integrations with Traefik, Homepage, Grafana and more.
 Some examples include:

 - Enabling a stack will add the respective containers to Traefik and Homepage